-This is all pretty good in a 30 pounds package, and is amazing how they managed to get a 6 gallon tank attached to it.
+This is all pretty good going for a 30-pound package, which amazingly includes a 6-gallon tank.
 A removable console cover protects the important components of the unit and still gives you access when needed.
 Tank draining is handled by the ball drain valve which is easy to access and a familiar resource for users that have handled air compressors before.
-The legs are protected with rubber to keep them from marring your work area or any surfaces where you may put the machine while it’s in operation.
-For users that visit several worksites in a day the cord wrap feature will come in handy as a way to keep all of your work ready to go in one unit.
-There are some power issues that may be of concern for anyone wanting to use the dual tool features of the unit, but for a 6 gallon portable air compressor this is a great buy.
+The legs are protected with rubber to keep them from marking your work area or any surfaces you put the machine on.
+For users that visit several work sites in a day, the cord-wrap feature will come in handy as a way to keep all of your tools ready to go in one unit.
+There are some power issues that may be of concern for anyone wanting to use the dual-tool features of the unit, but for a 6-gallon portable air compressor this is a great buy.

 There are some misconceptions about the power of this unit, especially since it supports dual users.
-But even with a high efficiency motor that starts up buttery smooth and keeps humming along, the entire compressor is a bit underpowered for all of the pieces attached to it.
-For a 6 gallon tank to have a max PSI of 165 it would work okay when being used by one person on mid to light task.
-But then you add in the second person there is going to be a bit of a bottleneck, one that can be seen in great detail when you try to use it with dual tools for the first time.
-Granted the high flow regulator does do a wonderful job of making sure it squeezes out as much performance as possible, but when the well is dry there really isn’t a lot to squeeze from.
+But even with a high efficiency motor that starts up smoothly and hums along steadily, the entire compressor is a bit too weak for all of the attached tools to handle.
+A 6-gallon tank with a max PSI of 165 would work okay when being used by one person on a mid to light task.
+But adding a second user creates a a bottleneck, one that’s immediately evident when you try to use it with dual tools for the first time.
+Granted the high flow regulator does do a wonderful job of making sure it squeezes out as much power as possible, but when there’s nothing left to draw from, you’re out of luck.

 The horsepower for the entire unit is well hidden, but is listed as a disappointing .9 total.
-Once again if using with a singular user you won’t notice any performance drops, but once you add on that second there are certain spikes that you will hit, to the point where it would make more sense just to continue on with one person rather than two.
-The fill time is barely adequate and if you’re looking to use the full features of the unit it can be call mildly disappointing.
-Not sure if the second coupler was added on as an afterthought, but if you use this daily for multiple tasks you’ll see what I mean rather quickly if you’re on a team of contractors.
+Again, a single user won’t notice any performance drops, but once you add a second the power will dip, to the point where it makes more sense just to continue on with one person rather than two.
+The fill time is barely adequate and if you’re looking to use the full features of the unit you might be somewhat disappointed.
+We’re not sure if the second coupler was added on as an afterthought, but if you use this daily for multiple tasks you’ll see for yourself rather quickly if you’re on a team of contractors.

-Was surprised to see that the outlet tube was rerouted, which is vital to keep it from being the catch point.
-Not innovative but a nice enough feature that I wish more air compressor units would do it.
-The motor is still one of their best, and it holds true to starting up in cold weather with a very low draw.
-You’re not going to get a lot with this besides a 1 year limited warranty and an owner’s manual.
-There are some important optimizing tricks in the manual that you may want to read over before putting into full operation.
-Although a lot of it is things you already know, make sure to skim through it just in case there are tips you may not be using.
+We were surprised to see that the outlet tube was rerouted, which is vital to keep it from being the catch point.
+This is not majorly innovative but a nice enough feature that I wish more air compressor units would do it.
+The motor is still one of DeWalt’s best and it holds true to starting up in cold weather with a very low draw.
+You’re not going to get a lot with this besides a 1-year limited warranty and an owner’s manual.
+There are some important optimization tricks in the manual that you may want to read over before putting into full operation.
+Even if there’s lot you already know, make sure to skim through it just in case there are tips you may not be using.

-Maintenance is low on the unit, but if you plan on using it with multiple tools take good care of the universal couplers, or at the very least protect them when you can.
-The removable console cover is a bonus but will only benefit those with the know how to fix the unit.
-This once again points to some basic troubleshooting that you can find out if you look through the manual that may save you some time with sending the unit back to the manufacturer.
+The required maintenance for the unit is minimal, but if you plan on using it with multiple tools take good care of the universal couplers, or at the very least protect them when you can.
+The removable console cover is a bonus but will only benefit those with the know-how to fix the unit.
+This, once again, points to some basic troubleshooting found in the manual that may save you time or the hassle of sending the unit back to the manufacturer.
 Unlike other portable units this one has to sit vertical at all times, so be wary of that when storing or using it as it is a pancake compressor.

-With a lack of power that would have put this air compressor over the top, it’s really disappointing to see it capped so much.
-A 6 gallon portable tank is a gift from heaven, but if teams of two can’t use it effectively then it is basically a 1 man compressor with a lot of unusable features.
-Some optimization tricks may help in some cases, but in the end this is a great unit that will forever be held back by its root mechanics.
-It’s durable, dependable, easy to use and has a lot of premium features to play around with.
-They even managed to nab some of the high end features of higher priced models.
-Unfortunately the missed the most important part and capped the power, which in the end makes this a great one man air compressor, and an average dual air compressor.
+Lacking the power that would have put this air compressor over the top, it’s really disappointing to see it capped so much.
+A 6-gallon portable tank is a gift from heaven, but if teams of two can’t use it effectively then it is basically a 1-man compressor with a lot of unusable features.
+Some optimization tricks may help in certain cases, but in the end this is a great unit that will forever be held back by its root mechanics.
+It’s durable, dependable, easy to use, and has a lot of premium features to play around with.
+DeWalt even managed to nab some of the high end features of higher priced models.
+Unfortunately, it missed the most important part and capped the power, which in the end makes this a great 1-man air compressor, and an average dual air compressor.
 This is still a recommended buy based solely on some of the other killer features that are hard to find in one unit.